 Exploring financial resources is a time consuming process, but it can have a large payoff either in limiting your loan borrowing by securing grants/scholarships, or by helping to ensure you select loans with the most preferential terms and benefits.
-We have outlined three funding sources for you to review: Grant/scholarships, loans, and employment.
+We have outlined two funding sources for you to review: Grant/scholarships and loans.